robin-mueller/auto-apms-guide/src/reference/cmake.md

 ```

 ::: info Learn more 🎓
-Visit the tutorial [Executing Missions](../tutorial/executing-missions.md) for more information.
+Visit the concept page about our [Mission Architecture](../concept/mission-architecture.md) for more information.
 :::